 The Racketeer (2012) – Following the dull period from 2008 – 2011 when he released four consecutive books that focused more on message than story, Grisham returned to form with The Racketeer, a taut yarn that keeps the reader guessing what will happen next as well as trying to piece together the backstory at the same time.
 Though it is like many later Grisham works in that it borrows from previous ones, The Racketeer is more nuanced and polished than his novels from the early ‘90s.

-The Brethren (2000) — Focusing on three judges that scam married men that are in the closet looking for gay pen pals, as well as a presidential campaign, The Brethren has a smart premise, but the connection of the two plots feels a little forced and much of the book has slight homophobic undertones (not a first for Grisham).
-Still, it’s clever and intriguing, though some of the characters come off as flat.
+The Brethren (2000) — Focusing on three judges that scam married men that are in the closet looking for gay pen pals, as well as a presidential campaign, The Brethren has a smart premise.
+Though some of the characters come off as flat, it’s still clever and intriguing, with some truly hilarious moments sprinkled throughout.
+This is one that has gotten a bit better with age.

 The Street Lawyer (1998) – The story of a young, affluent lawyer that gives up the big firm to help those in need is a recurring theme in Grisham’s works, but it is best delivered in The Street Lawyer.
 When a homeless man takes a group of lawyers hostage for seemingly no reason, the main character begins to ask why it happened and winds up questioning his entire life and career.
 This was the first of many Grisham novels in which he tries to teach a message, but it’s done a bit more subtly and doesn’t deter from the story.